How to use The Clearing Process

 It adds an auditory dimension so that you hear your

-mind's creation and then together we disappear your
+mind's creations and then together we disappear your

 thoughts (both the moderator and you delete your clearing) so that